JacobStoneman/Unity-Grid-System/README.md

 # Unity Grid System
+## TODO
+- Rewrite tile resource loading to use the resource folders

 ## Notes

 - All GameObjects that exist on the map should implement an IMove interface which controls their movement between grid cells
 - CompressMap should be a private method called only when custom map building is involved